emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ##### Two-action activities
 **Unleash Energy**: Ranged attack + 5 to hit (Flourish), area 12m cone. **Damage**: 5d10 Fire (Steam-driven only), Lightning (Electricity only), or Force (Spell-driven only).
 The construct can use this Flourish once per day.

+At 7th level and again at 15th level, the Constructed spirit gains a +2 bonus to all its attacks and defense rolls, 10 more hit points, and it deals an extra 3 damage with its Slam attack, an extra 4 damage with its Hurl magic attack (Spell-driven only), and deals 2 more damage with its Heated Body (Steam-driven only).

 ### Nature's Ally
 Nature, Spell, Conjuration\
 2 actions\